Broadsands Chambered Tomb

-The Broadsands Chambered Tomb is a Neolithic burial chamber located on a slope overlooking Broadsands Beach.
+The Broadsands Chambered Tomb is a Neolithic burial chamber located on a slope overlooking Broadsands Beach in Torbay in Devon, England.
 It is listed as a Scheduled Monument by English Heritage and was first listed in 1957.

 Description

 The tomb is currently a part of a hedge bank, situated on hilly farmland between Broadsands Beach and the tracks of the Dartmouth Steam Railway.
 The tomb comprises a megalithic chamber and has a single entrance passageway.
 It was originally set within a cairn, part of which survives to the present day.
 During excavations it was found to contain the fragmentary remains of two adults and a child along with pottery shards from the Neolithic era.